Partial knee prosthesis : for who, why and how?

 A tailor-made approach, on a case-by-case basis

-The choice between a partial denture or a total prosthesis always depends on a complete assessment: analysis of symptoms, precise imaging and patient expectations.
+The choice between a partial or a total prosthesis always depends on a complete assessment: analysis of symptoms, precise imaging and patient expectations.

 Dr. Coulin favors preserving natural structures whenever possible.
 However, he only recommends a partial denture when it provides a reliable, durable, and long-term solution.